 What is the Part B Late Enrollment Penalty exemption?

-Under Section 1839(b) of the SSA, months of enrollment in a State Buy-In Agreement do not count toward the Part B Late Enrollment Penalty (LEP) delay calculation.
-This protects low-income beneficiaries who delayed Part B enrollment because they could not afford the premium from facing a permanent LEP penalty.
+Under Section 1839(b) of the SSA, months your premium is paid through a State Buy-In Agreement do not count toward the Part B Late Enrollment Penalty (LEP) delay calculation.
+This protects low-income beneficiaries who delayed Part B because they could not afford the premium from facing a permanent LEP.

 Can my Buy-In be retroactive?